 For about 6–8 weeks after surgery, you will need to:

-Help your child with stretching and strengthening exercises.
+Help your child do all stretching and strengthening exercises.
+These must be done

 Give your child medicine for pain and muscle spasms.
 Your child will have pain

 from the surgery and may have pain during the exercises and stretches.
 The pain medicine

 will include opioid medicines.
 Opioids are very good at treating pain, but they can

 be dangerous if not given as directed.
 They also can lead to dependence and addiction.

 It's important to safely